 As required, the final pivot table shows the total sales for each of the sales regions and for each sales rep. during each month of the year.

 The Pivot Table page field allows you to view the data for a single value or set of values in one or more of your data fields.
 For example, in the pivot table above, you could view just the data for the North sales region or just the data for the South sales region.
-This is illustrated below.

 The resulting Pivot Table, which displays just the sales for the North region, is shown aboveon the right.